 Hancock Gorge

 Located in the Weano Recreation area next to Weano Gorge, Hancock Gorge is one of the more adventurous and popular gorges in the park.
-As you descend into the gorge, you follow the trail along the windy gorge.
+As you descend into the gorge, you follow the trail along the windy gorge bottom.

 Weano Gorge